-Yes and no. On the 1st of every month I will release a new DIY pattern and PDF package jam packed with information and insider tips on how you can create your own beautiful piece of contemporary embroidery.
-Each pattern will be limited to the month in which it’s released, so if you see something you like don’t miss it!
-You can read more about this program on my Pattern Program page and get all the details about participating when you visit my Etsy shop.
+On the 1st of every month I release a new D.I.Y. pattern and PDF package jam packed with information and insider tips on how to create your own beautiful piece of contemporary embroidery.
+Each pattern is limited to the month in which it is released, so if you see something you like, get it while you can!
+You can read more about my Pattern Program here.
+Designs are available through my Etsy shop.

 Do you take custom orders?

 Can I recreate one of your pieces?

 No, please don't.
-While I encourage everyone to grab a needle and thread and give embroidery a shot, please use your own creativity or seek out resources (like my Pattern Program!) or provided by other artists/makers/designers who do sell patterns and kits (there is a ton of great stuff out there!).
+While I encourage everyone to grab a needle and thread and give embroidery a shot, please use your own creativity or seek out resources (like my Pattern Program!) or provided by other artists/makers/designers who do sell patterns and kits.
 I work very hard to create unique, original work and it is how I make my living.
 It has taken several years to develop and hone my craft and it can be disheartening to come across copycats.
 I hope it inspires you on your own creative journey, but please no reproductions or derivative works.
 Don’t deny yourself the opportunity to discover your own style.

 Can I post about your work on my website or blog?